ckgerteis/showa-digital-asset-archive/README.md

 ## Scope and cautions

-We define the Showa span as the cultural and political period conventionally associated with Emperor Showa.
-For practical tagging we use five pragmatic slices that foreground changing urban infrastructures, domestic technologies, and consumption regimes.
+We define the Showa Era as the cultural and political period conventionally associated with the monumental changes in Japan from 1926 to 1989, which coincided with the prewar, wartime, and postwar reign of the Showa Emperor.
+For practical tagging, we use five pragmatic slices that foreground changing urban infrastructures, domestic technologies, and consumption regimes.
 Dates and period tags are hypotheses about usage and feel, not certificates of provenance.
 The archive records license type and provenance; users must verify each listing before reuse, and branded items require careful permissioning.

 ## How to use